bhongzkee/playwright-ts-apex/README.md

 - Automate user actions and assertions across web pages with meaningful error message
 - Separate test logic from UI interactions
 - Run on multiple browsers (Chromium, Firefox, WebKit)
+- Ready Allure reporting setup (to be enable on config file)

 ---